 To the extreme north is the Kasbah Skala with its row of bronze European canons staring out stern-faced at the crashing waves of the Atlantic Ocean, ready for military attack in the past.
 To the south is the castle-styled Port with its squealing seagulls and writhing fish laid out for sale.
 Dubbed the “port of Timbuktu,” it was Europe and the New World’s gateway to Timbuktu, Africa’s legendary kingdom, throughout the 18th and 19th Centuries.

-To the north and east is the Kasbah itself.
-Kasbah, by the way, means fortified city.
-It is Essaouira’s oldest district.
+To the north and east is the Kasbah itself, Essaouira’s oldest section.
 Together with the Sultan’s mint, it housed the residential quarters of city officials and consuls from Denmark, Germany, Holland, Portugal, and Spain whom he hosted.
 Just outside the city walls is the Orson Wells Square named after Orson Wells, director of the epic movie Othello.
 The classic 1951 film was shot at the Kasbah Skala, rocketing the little town to modern global fame.